NetApp/trident/docs/docker/install/ndvp_ontap_config.rst

 | ``aggregate``         | Aggregate to use for provisioning; it must be assigned to the SVM        | aggr1      |
 +-----------------------+--------------------------------------------------------------------------+------------+

-For the ontap-nas and ontap-nas-economy drivers a fully-qualified domain name can be specified for the 'dataLIF' option.
+A fully-qualified domain name (FQDN) can be specified for the managementLIF and dataLIF options.
+The ontap-san driver selects an IP address from the FQDN lookup for the dataLIF.
+The ontap-nas and ontap-nas-economy drivers use the provided FQDN as the dataLIF for NFS mount operations.

 For the ontap-nas and ontap-nas-economy drivers, an additional top level option is available.
 For NFS host configuration, see also: http://www.netapp.com/us/media/tr-4067.pdf